Searching Latent Program Spaces: Latent Program Network (LPN)

 \subsection{Search Methods for Latent Optimization}

 Given $n$ input-output pairs $\{(x_i, y_i)\}_{i=1 \dots n}$, the search process $z' = f(p_\theta, z, x, y)$ attempts to find a $z'$ that satisfies:

 This means we search for the latent that would most likely make the decoder generate the right outputs given the corresponding inputs.
 By finding a latent that can explain all the input-output pairs, the latent solution to the optimization problem is more likely to generalize to a new input-output pair.
-We describe here two instantiations of the search process, namely a \emph{random search} and a \emph{gradient ascent} algorithm, both acting in the latent space of programs.
+We describe here two instantiations of the search process, namely a \emph{sampling} and a \emph{gradient ascent} algorithm, both acting in the latent space of programs.
 We leave for future work the exploration of other search methods like evolutionary strategies~\citep{cmaes,chalumeau2023combinatorial} that could better trade-off exploration and exploitation of the latent space.

-\paragraph{Random Search} An initial version of the latent search process is to sample some latents from either the prior distribution $p(z)$ or around the approximate Bayesian posterior $q_\phi(z|x_i, y_i)$ and select the latent that gives the highest log likelihood of the input-output pairs according to the decoder.

-Random search asymptotically converges to the true maximum likelihood latent (equation~\ref{eq:latent_optimization_problem}) and can prove useful when the function to optimize (here, the decoder log-likelihood) is not differentiable or smooth.
-However, the efficiency of random search decreases exponentially with the dimension of the latent space, which makes it impractical for most applications.
+\paragraph{Sampling.} A naive version of the latent search process is to sample a batch of latents from either the prior distribution $p(z)$ or around the approximate Bayesian posterior $q_\phi(z|x_i, y_i)$ and select the latent that gives the highest log likelihood of decoding the given input-output pairs.
+Specifically, for all $k \in [1, K]$, $z_k \sim p(z)$, and we select $z' \in \arg \max_{z_k} \sum_{i=1}^n \log p_\theta(y_i|x_i, z_k)$. \emph{Sampling} asymptotically converges to the true maximum-likelihood latent (equation~\ref{eq:latent_optimization_problem}) and can prove useful when the function to optimize (here, the decoder log-likelihood) is not differentiable.
+However, the efficiency of sampling-based search decreases exponentially with the dimension of the latent space, which makes it impractical for most applications.